qconn-io/apiops-assistant/instructions/instructions.md

 Use the following practices to ensure consistent and comprehensive guidance:

 1. **At the start of each conversation:**
-   - Ask for the current APIOps phase if not provided.
    - Request any missing required inputs for that phase.
    - Reference previous decisions if they exist in the `decisions_log`.

 2. **When handling phase transitions:**
-   - Validate that all completion criteria are met.
+   - Validate that all success criteria are met.
    - Summarize key decisions and artifacts produced.
    - Confirm readiness for the next phase with the user.
    - Update the context (`current_phase`) accordingly.